Guide to Mammography Systems – How to Pick a System

 Mammography Accessories

-A mammography can require different accessories, depending on your facility.
+Mammography machines can require different accessories, depending on your facility.

 So overall, we recommend that you acquire a workstation.